 But it’s “Daydream Believer” that has since become the ultimate fan favourite.
 You can credit the memorable opening piano solo created by Peter Tork, radio-friendly lyrics and Jones’ stellar dance moves, as a variety of reasons why the song struck a chord with its fan base.

 And it all came about when the show’s producer, Chip Douglas, ran into singer-songwriter John Stewart at a party at Hoyt Axton’s home in Hollywood’s Laurel Canyon.
 When Douglas asked his longtime friend for any songs that could be used on The Monkees, “Daydream Believer” was the first one that Stewart offered up.

 Although the song was originally recorded for the band’s 1967 album Pisces, Aquarius, Capricorn & Jones Ltd., it ultimately wound up on their 1968 album The Birds, The Bees & The Monkees instead.

-With Tork on piano (he created the iconic piano intro), Nesmith on lead guitar, Dolenz on backing vocals and Jones’ lead vocals, “Daydream Believer” was an instant classic—with only one small tweak.
+With Tork on piano, Nesmith on lead guitar, Dolenz on backing vocals and Jones’ lead vocals, “Daydream Believer” was an instant classic—with only one small tweak.
 RCA Records nixed Stewart’s original line, “Now you know how funky I can be,” for “Now you know how happy I can be.”
 The reason?
 They worried that “funky” would come off as meaning “smelly” to American audiences.
 Although Stewart initially pushed back against the studio, he eventually submitted to the lyric change.